 4.1 Our Client recognises the importance of providing homes for older people and those with special housing needs.
-The terms are justified in light of Sunderland's ageing population, identified in the SHMA (2017) and Policy H1 part 2(ii) provides general flexibility on the provision of accommodation for older people.
+The terms are justified in light of Sunderland's ageing population, identified in

 (4.2) Is the requirement for developments to provide larger detached dwellingsjustified?